melaniewalsh/sample-social-network-datasets/README.md

 This repository contains sample social network datasets specifically collected and formatted for teaching with Gephi.
 Each folder contains a nodes csv, an edges csv, and a GraphML file that can be imported into Gephi, as well as background information about the original source of the data, the methodologies used to compile it, and the context/significance of the social network.

-Most of the edges csv files can also be dragged and dropped into [John Ladd's incredibly handy Network Navigator tool](http://dh-web.hss.cmu.edu/network_navigator/).
+Most of the edges csv files can also be dragged and dropped into [John Ladd and Zoe LeBlanc's incredibly handy Network Navigator tool](https://networknavigator.jrladd.com/).

 The sample network datasets include: [characters in the Game of Thrones universe](/sample-datasets/game-of-thrones/); [modernist authors who published together in journals](https://github.com/melaniewalsh/sample-social-network-datasets/tree/master/sample-datasets/modernist-journals-project); [characters in the Marvel Universe](/sample-datasets/marvel/); [seventeenth-century Quakers](/sample-datasets/quakers/); [books about U.S. politics that were co-purchased around the 2004 presidential election](/sample-datasets/political-books/); and [people in TrumpWorld](/sample-datasets/trump/).